Pages

 Taylor, Bayard, 1825-1878.
 A.L.s.(Bayard Taylor) to [Herman Melville];[New York] 24 Feb 1865., 1865..
 Herman Melville papers, MS Am 188-188.6, MS Am 188, (339), Box: 7.
 Houghton Library.

-Archived with Herman Melville papers at Houghton Library, Harvard University is an 1865 letter to Melville from Bayard Taylor naming Gottschalk as one of several members of "The Travellers" Club that Melville might already know and enjoy socializing with.
+Archived with Herman Melville papers at Houghton Library, Harvard University is an 1865 letter to Melville from Bayard Taylor naming Gottschalk as one of several members of "The Travellers" Club whom Melville might already know and enjoy socializing with.

 No. 139 East 8th St.